 Address: 75 North 2nd Street, Phoenix, Arizona 85004

-The symphony was first founded in 1947 as a small, part-time symphony practicing and performing in the town’s high school and has since grown to a full-time symphony complete with its own symphony hall.
+The symphony was founded in 1947 as a small, part-time symphony practicing and performing in the town’s high school and has since grown to a full-time symphony complete with its symphony hall.

 Throughout the year, the symphony hosts world-renowned guest conductors and artists.
-The symphony primarily performs classical, chamber, and pop concerts but also occasionally performs special shows for families and children.
+The symphony performs classical, chamber, and pop concerts and occasionally performs special shows for families and children.

-The Phoenix Symphony performs several concerts each month, so there’s almost always something to see at Symphony Hall.
+The Phoenix Symphony performs several monthly concerts, so there’s almost always something to see at Symphony Hall.